Understanding Headless Architecture: Benefits, Use Cases, APIs, Best Practices and Challenges

 - Performance.
 It's vital to ensure that the APIs are performant and can handle significant traffic.
 Monitor the performance of your APIs and make changes to the architecture as needed to ensure that they continue to perform well.

 - Documentation.
-It will be necessary for all team members to have a good overview of the responsibilities of each service and how they work together.
+All team members must have a good overview of each service's responsibilities and how they work together.
 This can be particularly helpful as your team grows and new members are added.

 - Innovate.
 Best-of-breed means decoupled, which means you can innovate on specific/select services and let your team use different frameworks and tooling.